tcorbettclark/website-src/content/pages/_my-website.md

 * Hot reloading localhost server, which rebuilds on change before signalling to browser(s) to reload.

+Look - localisation of content.
+Add to my website notes Indentation - for clarity in content view for easier writing and maintaining.
+But also want properly formatted output.
+Hence tidy.
+Also my website - explain value of writing and recording FOR ME.
+Think of it like a test.
+And might be useful for others.
+Why organise artefacts by type?
+Organise by use.

 TODO: explain math rendering (markdown plugin to escape and include in span with class, then small javascript hook to call katex on all cells after DOM loaded.)

 TODO: explain webmanifest file, especially for favicons